akhil1194/class/readme.md

-1892693 ramanpreet kaur; iam the best
+1892693 ramanpreet kaur; iam the bes

-1893373 sai krishna akula : all is well.

 1893373 sai krishna akula : all is well